Cambridge Healthtech Instituteの第11回年次

 Interactive Discussions are informal, moderated discussions, allowing participants to exchange ideas and experiences and develop future collaborations around a focused topic.
 Each discussion will be led by a facilitator who keeps the discussion on track and the group engaged.
 To get the most out of this format, please come prepared to share examples from your work, be a part of a collective, problem-solving session, and participate in active idea sharing.
 Please visit the Interactive Discussions page on the conference website for a complete listing of topics and descriptions.

-INTERACTIVE DISCUSSION: Best Practices in Using Biophysical Methods for More Efficient, Higher Resolution Analysis of Biopharmaceutical Higher Order Structure (HOS)
+TABLE 7: Best Practices in Using Biophysical Methods for More Efficient, Higher Resolution Analysis of Biopharmaceutical Higher Order Structure (HOS) - IN-PERSON ONLY

 - Automated CD, DSC, microfluidic modulation IR, and NMR for protein characterization